getporter/porter/docs/content/credentials.md

 plugin](/plugins/types/#secrets) they can come from an external secret store.
 The generate command walks you through all the credentials used by a bundle and where the values can be found.

+If you are creating credential sets manually, you can use the [Credential Set Schema] to validate that you have created it properly.

+[Credential Set Schema]: /src/pkg/schema/credential-set.schema.json

+## Runtime

 Now when you execute the bundle you can pass the credential set to the command use `--cred` or `-c` flag, e.g. `porter install --cred github`.
 Before the